prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 Where Prebid.js isn't present, like on [AMP](/prebid-server/use-cases/pbs-amp.html) pages, the call to [/cookie_sync](/endpoints/pbs-endpoint-cookieSync.html) doesn't happen automatically.
 If there are scenarios where Prebid.js isn't around to initiate the /cookie_sync call, publishers can choose to put an iframe on their page.

 This approach works in a way quite similar to Prebid.js except that the [/cookie_sync endpoint](/endpoints/pbs-endpoint-cookieSync.html) is initiated by a separate script that's part of `load-cookie.html'.
 This file must be placed on a CDN by the publisher's Prebid Server host company.
-Up until April 2024, the script existed in the [Prebid Universal Creative](https://github.com/prebid/prebid-universal-creative) repository, but has since been moved to the [user-sync](https://github.com/prebid/user-sync) repo.
+Up until July 2024, the script existed in the [Prebid Universal Creative](https://github.com/prebid/prebid-universal-creative) repository, but has since been moved to the [user-sync](https://github.com/prebid/user-sync) repo.

 1. The Prebid Server hosting company places the [load-cookie.html](#manually-initiating-a-sync) file onto a CDN.